Kai Nielsen (philosopher): Education

 Nielsen went to middle school, and high school for two years, in Moline.
 He then switched to St. Ambrose Academy, part of St. Ambrose College (now St. Ambrose University (since 1987)), in nearby Davenport, Iowa, because he wanted to play on their basketball team.
 After graduating from high school, he spent three months in officers' training school and served the last two years of the Second World War in the merchant marine, in the Pacific, on a merchant ship.
 They were attacked once by a Japanese plane but were not hit.
 After the war, he attended St. Ambrose College for two years.
 St. Ambrose was a Catholic school.
-Nielsen was struggling with religious bel belief at the time, after having read some philosophy during the war: "After the war, I went back to St. Ambrose for two years of college before I transferred to the University of North Carolina.
+Nielsen was struggling with religious belief at the time, after having read some philosophy during the war: "After the war, I went back to St. Ambrose for two years of college before I transferred to the University of North Carolina.
 So my first college (university) was a Catholic school.
 There were two people who influenced me there.
 One was a priest who knew a lot about literature and talked about it in a really interesting way.
 The other was a layman who came from Montreal and had studied at the University of Toronto – at St. Michael’s College – with Gilson and Maritain.
 His name was Frederich Flynn and he taught philosophy at this small Catholic college.
 You had to take a lot of philosophy in Catholic schools back then.
 Perhaps you still do.
 It was required and most of the students – most of them Catholics – hated it.
 Most of these courses at that school were unbelievably boring, taught by priests from scholastic manuals and most of these priests were not very interested in philosophy.
 I took a course from Flynn who taught Plato, Aristotle, and Aquinas.
 He was very different from the rest.
 When he talked about Aquinas, instead of just saying the proofs work, he said there were problems with them.
 And we talked about them and he found that I had an interest in these things.
 I was by then struggling with religion and he told me I should also read some Scotus, Ockham, and Maimonides and to read the philosophers themselves, not just the manuals.
 He impressed me and made me interested in philosophy.
 It was at this time that I also read Santayana and that had a secularizing effect on me.
 My previous wartime reading of Nietzsche and Dewey had a similar effect.
 At that time in my life, there were lots of conflicting currents tumbling around in me."